teecke/gp-nexus/README.md

 ## Operation

-1. Configure the `/etc/security/limits.conf` on the docker host as it figures on the [Nexus 3](https://help.sonatype.com/repomanager3/system-requirements) System Requirements page:

-    ```console
-    $ tail /etc/security/limits.conf
-    [...]

-    nexus - nofile 65536
-    ```

-2. Use the `docker-compose.yml.sample` file as your docker-compose configuration file.
+1. Use the `docker-compose.yml.sample` file as your docker-compose configuration file.

-3. Create a docker network called "platform_services" before start the services with `docker network create platform_services`.

-4. Install assets
+2. Install assets with `devcontrol assets-install`.

-    ```console
-    $ devcontrol assets-install
-    Generic Platform - Nexus Service (c) Teecke 2019-2020

-    - Creating 'data' directory...[OK]
-    - Setting 'data' permissions...[OK]
-    - Creating 'data/nexus-data' directory...[OK]
-    - Setting 'data/nexus-data' permissions...[OK]
-    ```

-5. Start with `docker-compose up -d`.
+3. Start with `docker-compose up -d`.

-6. Open the url <http://localhost:8081> in a browser to access to the Nexus gui.
+4. Open the url <http://localhost:8081> in a browser to access to the Nexus gui.

-7. Manage backups of your files:
+5. Manage backups of your files:

    1. Make a backup executing `docker-compose exec nexus backup`.
    2. Find the current backup within the `/var/backups/gp/nexus/` of the container.
    3. Extract the current backup executing `docker cp $(docker-compose ps -q nexus):/var/backups/gp gp`.

-8. Stop the platform with `docker-compose stop`.
+6. Stop the platform with `docker-compose stop`.

 You can use this docker piece with the [Docker Generic Platform](https://github.com/teecke/docker-generic-platform) project.